CSB-KaracaLab/RBD-ACE2-MutBench/README.md

 #### Output files

-  - *SARS-CoV-2-RBD_ACE2_benchmarking_dataset.csv*: Main dataset of the study, contains predicted affinity change (∆∆G) scores of predictors on 263 point mutaions of SARS-CoV-2 RBD and human ACE2 protein complex (PDB ID: 6m0j).
+  - *SARS-CoV-2-RBD_ACE2_benchmarking_dataset.csv*: Main dataset of this study that contains predicted affinity change (∆∆G) scores of predictors on 263 point mutaions of SARS-CoV-2 RBD and human ACE2 protein complex (PDB ID: 6m0j).
-  - *UEP_SARS-CoV-2-RBD_ACE2_benchmarking_dataset.csv*: UEP calculates ∆∆G for highly-packed residues that have at least 2 non-covalent bond in the interface.
-So UEP dataset is a fraction of main dataset that represents core mutations.
+  - *UEP_SARS-CoV-2-RBD_ACE2_benchmarking_dataset.csv*: UEP calculates ∆∆G when the position of interest has interactions with at least two other residues (highly packed residues within 5Å range).
+So, UEP can be run on a subset of our benchmark set with 129 mutations (82 ACE2, 47 Spike-RBD mutations).
-  - *Figures.pdf*: Metric related figures of the study.
+  - *Figures.pdf*: Generated metric related figure (Volume, hydrophobicity, flexibility and physicochemical property change) of the study.

 ## Clone the repository
 ```